 Mt.
 Hood & Columbia River Gorge

 During late spring and summer, you can soak up spectacular views of the mountain at the 18-hole or nine-hole course at Mt.
 Hood Adventure Park at Skibowl, both with tee-off areas for all skill levels.
 The longer course on the west side of the park requires a ride to the lower Scenic Sky Chair, halfway to the summit.
 The Adventure Park is open late spring through fall, depending on conditions.
-Off the mountain, the 18-hole Riverbend Course at Milo McIver State Park in Estacada is considered to be world-class, with rolling terrain, scenic hillsides and views of the Sandy River.
+Off the mountain, the 18-hole Riverbend Course at Milo McIver State Park in Estacada is considered to be world-class, with rolling terrain, scenic hillsides and views of the Clackamas River.
 The 18-hole Tree Top Disc Golf Course at Sorosis Park in The Dalles features stellar views of Mt.
-Hood and private orchards nearby.
+Hood and orchards of sweet cherries.

 One of the area’s largest and most popular spots for disc golf is the 18-hole course at Champoeg State Heritage Area in St. Paul, north of Salem.
 The flat, beginner-friendly course winds through the park’s tree-lined day-use area, sharing space with picnickers, dog walkers and other activities, with camping on-site as well.
 Another top-rated course is southeast of Eugene at Dexter State Recreation Site, featuring 18 holes along azure-blue Dexter Lake — a popular spot for boating, fishing and other water sports on the Middle Fork of the Willamette River.